mharthoorn/csproj-version/readme.md

 	git tag $(vsn)
 ```

 ## Limitations
-Vsn currently only works if there is just one .csproj file in the current directory.
+- Vsn currently only works if there is just one .csproj file in the current directory.
+- Vsn does not yet work with VersionPrefix or VersionSuffix